g-udi/gaudi-bash/README.md

   bin/                   # Vendored dependencies (bats, composure, preexec)
 ```

 The core engine loads libraries from `lib/`, then the loader walks `components/enabled/` to source every enabled alias, completion and plugin.
-Components are enabled and disabled by creating or removing symlinks in the `enabled/` directory, managed through the `gaudi-bash enable` and `gaudi-bash disable` commands.
+Components are enabled and disabled by creating or removing symlinks in the local `enabled/` runtime directory, managed through the `gaudi-bash enable` and `gaudi-bash disable` commands.

 Key design principles: